virtualparadox/BBMap/docs/readme.txt

 Fixed possible bug in read trimming when the entire read was below the quality threshold.
 Fixed trim mode bug: "trim=both" was only trimming the right side.  "qtrim" is also now an alias for "trim".
 Fixed bug in ConcurrentGenericReadInputStream causing an incorrect assertion error for input in paired files and read sampling.
 Found by Alex Copeland.
-TODO:  Found some bz2 files that cannot be read.
-Decompressing them and recompressing them fixes the problem, but it's unclear why other programs can read them.
-Found by Alex Copeland.
 Added insert size histogram: ihist=<file>
 Added "machineout" flag for machine-readable output stats.
 TODO: reads_B1_100000x150bp_0S_0I_0D_0U_0N_interleaved.fq.gz (ecoli) has 0% rescued for read1 and 0.7% rescued for read 2.
 After swapping r1 and r2, .664% of r2 is rescued and .001% of r1 is rescued.
 Why are they not symmetric?